plarson/flutter_paseto/README.md

 main () async {
   // The  symmetric key to encrypt with. final secretKey = SecretKey();
-  // Encrypt the content into a Paceto Message object. final message = await Message.encryptString(
+  // Encrypt the content into a Paseto Message object. final message = await Message.encryptString(
     'Hello World!',
     version: Version.v2,